streamonkey/streamonkey-player/Readme.md

 `play()` accepts an optional `Date` instance that will be used for timeshifting

+the instances `volume` property is a getter and setter for the volume of the stream.
+Recommended values are 0-1, but it will accept more

 ## Events

 The instance of the `StreamPlayer` is an `EventEmitter` and dispatches 2 Custom Events: